Pontiac Grand Prix: 1972

 Minor styling revisions included a new cross-hatch grille up front and triple cluster taillights in the back.
 Inside, the burled-elm trim was replaced by a new teakwood design, and upholstery trim patterns for vinyl and cloth selections were revised for both bucket and bench seat offerings.
 Engine offerings remained the same as before with the major change being the change in power measurements from the previous gross method on a dynamometer to the new net ratings as installed in a vehicle with accessories and emission equipment which made the horsepower ratings of 1972 models lower than their 1971 counterparts though actual performance did not change much between the two years.
 Under the net horsepower measurement system, the standard 400 cid V8 with four-barrel carburetor was rated at 250 hp while the optional 455 cid with four-barrel carb was rated at 300 hp.

-At mid-year, Pontiac released a radial tire option for the Grand Prix, which increased the wheel diameter from the standard 14 in to 15 in.
+At mid-year, Pontiac released a radial tire option for the Grand Prix, which increased the wheel diameter from the standard 14 to 15 in.
 This was the first time that Pontiac offered a radial tire option for the entire model year.
 In 1968, Pontiac announced a radial tire option for the GTO that was quickly discontinued due to production problems.

 Also at mid-year, a new "Fasten Seat Belts" light with buzzer was added per Federal safety regulation.
 This light was located in the speedometer pod and the speedometer was changed from displaying a high of 140 mph, back to 120 mph.

 An all-new Grand Prix was scheduled for 1972.
 However, a 67-day corporate-wide strike at GM in late 1970 that hobbled the 1971 model introduction set back 1972 model production plans, and the new A and G-body cars planned for 1972 were delayed for introduction by one year to the 1973 model year.
 Production numbers increased after two years of decline, reaching 91,961 units and only second place to the 1969 model.